pitonista/pro_rata/README.md

 this calcuation is used when there are multiple parties making a claim against a policy and the sum of the party's claims is greater than the policy's limits of liability.

-I would like to build it out and make it more object oriented. maybe build into a small web app ?